HEALTH

 Balochistan

 The Balochistan Human Capital Investment Project (BHCIP), which became effective in 2021, is implemented together with the health sector.
 The education component (US$17.75 million) focuses on the improved utilization of quality education services in selected refugee hosting districts.
-BHCIP will fund the rehabilitation of schools and upgrading of primary schools to middle and high schools, merit-based hiring of additional teachers and strengthening the education sector stewardship.
+BHCIP funds the rehabilitation of schools and upgrading of primary schools to middle and high schools, merit-based hiring of additional teachers and strengthening of the education sector stewardship.
+To date, BHCIP has initiated the procurement of supplies for schools, including basic furniture, ECE classroom materials, science, and IT laboratory equipment.
+The project also aims to improve student assessment and teacher training across the province by supporting the Balochistan Assessment and Examination Commission and Provincial Institute of Teacher Education.
+Use of data for decision making and schools’ capacity to contribute to generating reliable data is another important element of the project that strengthens governance at school and district levels.

 Khyber Pakhtunkhwa

-In March 2021, the Government of Pakistan approved the $200 million Khyber Pakhtunkhwa Human Capital Investment Project (KPHCIP) – a five-year project that aims to improve the availability, utilization, and quality of primary healthcare services and elementary education services in 4 districts of Khyber Pakhtunkhwa.
+In March 2021, the Government of Pakistan approved the US$200 million Khyber Pakhtunkhwa Human Capital Investment Project (KPHCIP) – a five-year project that aims to improve the availability, utilization, and quality of primary healthcare services and elementary education services in 4 districts of Khyber Pakhtunkhwa.
 The districts were selected because they have some of the highest refugee populations in the province.
 This financing includes a grant of USD $62.5 million from the IDA18 regional sub-window for refugees and host communities (IDA-18 RSW).
-The education component of the project will focus on improving the availability, utilization and quality of education services in selected districts for all children, especially refugees and girls (300,000 students, 50% of which are girls).
-The project will also focus on strengthening community engagement and grievance redress mechanisms of the health and education sectors by supporting schools in promoting student health.
-The project was formally launched on March 16, 2022.
+The education component (US$115 million) of the project will focus on improving the availability, utilization and quality of education services in selected districts for all children, especially refugees and girls.
+US$15M from the education component are being reallocated for flood rehabilitation and reconstruction in the original districts as well as 9 additional flood-affected refugee-hosting districts.
+A project restructuring is underway to accommodate flood response activities.

 OPERATING IN CONFLICT AREAS